My curry is really runny / thick.

 - Using watery vegetables (ie. mushrooms) will thin out your sauce, and if overused, may dilute your curry.

-Coconut Milk health benefits and weight gain.
+Coconut Milk health benefits.

 “If you are concerned about the saturated fat content in coconut milk, know that this saturated fat is a good saturated fat, easily metabolized to give your body quick energy.
 Contrary to popular myth, it does not transform into bad cholesterol to clog up arteries.
 In fact, cultures around the world that depend on coconut as their main source of fat have been found to be free of heart disease.
 The principle fatty acid in coconut milk is lauric acid, which is the same fat found in abundance in mother’s milk and is known to promote normal brain development and contribute to healthy bones.
 It also has important anti-carcinogenic and anti-pathogenic properties and is less likely to cause weight gain than polyunsaturated oils.” [http://www.thaifoodandtravel.com/ingredients/cocmilk.html]